General Conditions and Information

 All submissions must be made in English.

-You can start working on your case proposal / full case and save it for later completion.
+You can start working on your case submission and save it for later completion.

-The system allows you to re-access your case version until you actually SUBMIT it.
+The system allows you to re-access your draft until you SUBMIT it.

 NB: Cases that are in draft status after the deadline will not be included in the review process.